On the global homotopy theory of symmetric monoidal categories: A reminder on parsummable categories

-The box product is tame again \cite[Corollary~2.33]{schwede-k-theory}, and it becomes a subfunctor of the cartesian product.
-It is not hard to check that the usual unitality, associativity, and symmetry isomorphisms of the cartesian product restrict to corresponding isomorphisms for $\boxtimes$, making it the tensor product of a preferred symmetric monoidal structure on $\cat{$\bm{E\mathcal M}$-Cat}^\tau$ with unit the terminal $E\mathcal M$-category \cite[Proposition~2.34]{schwede-k-theory}.
+By \cite[Proposition~2.13-(iii)]{schwede-k-theory} the diagonal $E\mathcal M$-action on $X\times Y$ restricts to an $E\mathcal M$-action on $X\boxtimes Y$, which is again tame by \cite[Corollary~2.34]{schwede-k-theory}.
+The box product then becomes a subfunctor of the cartesian product, and it is not hard to check that the usual unitality, associativity, and symmetry isomorphisms of the cartesian product restrict to corresponding isomorphisms for $\boxtimes$, making it the tensor product of a preferred symmetric monoidal structure on $\cat{$\bmEM$-Cat}^\tau$ with unit the terminal $E\mathcal M$-category \cite[Proposition~2.35]{schwede-k-theory}.